 greater speed of data transmission.
 It can also be superimposed on a line

 so that normal telephone use can carry on at the same time.
 The musical

 notes used are way beyond the range of human hearing.
 The problem is

 that the tones used are so high in pitch, that the telephone line saps away the

 signal to the extent that after a few miles of wire they are hardly usable and

 3. Villages like ours, which are a few miles from the

 telephone exchange in Cockermouth cannot get as fast a connection as those

-customers in the town.
+customers in the town by using the basic ADSL connection.
 This this is overcome by placing a special street cabinet

 in the village.
 In Tallentire it is on the corner at the Cockermouth